 From the foundation of the city to nowdays

 The centre of Valencia will allow us to take a journey through the history of the city, from its origin and foundation by the Romans in 138 B.C. to the present day, passing through all the cultures that have intervened subsequently as Visigoths, Muslims and Christians because each one of them left a mark that has allowed us to be what we are, which are a sign of our identity as Valencians.

 Tasting of Valencian products

-We will give you a break with an exquisite tasting of traditional Valencian products and there are products to suit all tastes: from Iberian ham with cheese, D.O.
-Valencia wine or freshly squeezed orange juice in an incomparable setting such as the Central Market, to a horchata with D.O. with fartons or a delicious chocolate with churros in one of the most traditional establishments in the city of Valencia.
+We will give you a break with an exquisite tasting of traditional Valencian products and there is something for everyone: from Iberian ham with cheese, D.O.
+Valencia wine or freshly squeezed orange juice in an incomparable setting such as the Central Market; to a D.O. horchata with fartons or a delicious chocolate with churros in one of Valencia’s most traditional establishments.

-If, on the other hand, you want to discover the historical centre of Valencia in a different and exclusive way, we encourage you to do it by segway!
-Our guides will teach you how to drive it quickly and you will be able to tour the city from a different and unique perspective.
-A funny and interesting way to discover Valencia.
+If on the other hand you want to discover the historic centre in a different and exclusive way, we encourage you to do it in segway!
+Our guides will teach you how to handle it quickly and you will be able to tour Valencia from a different and unique perspective.